 Quality investing includes identifying value stocks of companies with the characteristics of good businesses.
-We are going to examine the characteristics of quality that distinguish companies with good businesses from value traps.
+We are going to examine the characteristics of quality that distinguish between a real value investment and a value trap.

 Roots of Quality Investing

 Benjamin Graham, considered the father of value investing, put an emphasis on finding quality value stocks.
 His studies found that the biggest peril of buying bargain stocks was settling for low quality companies that were unable to compete.
 He argued that finding quality stocks was the key to successful value investing.

 Dylan Grice of Soceite Generale has drawn attention to quality investing by developing the “Quality Income Index” and launching a Quality Income ETN.
 Backtesting has shown that the “boring” dividend stocks of stable companies have outperformed more risky investments for long periods of time.

 Some analysts have chosen to use the Piotroski F-Score for a quality stock screen.
 The Piotroski F-Score concentrates on profitability, capital structure, and operating efficiency in evaluating the quality of a company.